meyyh/school/pxeboot.md

 once you have a booted arch system install these packages

 ```
-sudo pacman -S git dnsmasq nginx
+sudo pacman -S git dnsmasq apache
 ```
 git to clone this repo for ipxe files
 dnsmasq for dhcp and netbooting
-nginx as the web server for hosting the iso and ipxe files over http
+apache as the web server for hosting the iso and ipxe files over http

 ## setup
 make the folders